ThinkDataEd/curriculum/docs/vocabulary/unit3.md

 ### associated

 !!! note ""
-    joined together often in a working relationship
+    joined together, often in a working relationship

 ### bootstrapping